OrganicJuice/NBA_Salary_Cap_ML_Project/README.md

-#Using KNN Model to Find the Best Replaceemnt Player in the Position for Bang for the Buck
+#Using the KNN Model to Find the Best Replacement Player in the Position for Bang for the Buck